An explicit derived McKay correspondence for some complex reflection groups of rank two: H-HilbC

 In this case, the kernel of the map \eqref{uvw} is generated by $w^2-v(u^2-4v^m)$ and thus by \Cref{puv}, the ramification locus of $\C^2/H\to \C^2/G$ has two components when $m$ is odd and three components when $m$ is even.

 When $m$ is odd, these components are $V(f_2)$ and $V(4f_2^m-f_1^2)$.
 When $m$ is even, there are three components: $V(f_2)$, $V(2f_2^{m/2}-f_1)$, and $V(2f_2^{m/2}+f_1)$.

 First, we consider the intersection of the component $V(f_2)$ with the exceptional locus; the same argument works for any value of $m$.
-Each ideal $I_{(a,b)}$ corresponding to a point in $V(f_2)\cap N$ is radical and thus contains $(xy)$.
-In the limit as points $(a,b)$ in this component approach $0$, we see that any ideal in the intersection of this component with $E$ must contain $f_1$, $f_2$, $f_3$ as well as $xy$.
-There is a unique ideal in the exceptional locus with this property, namely, in the notation of \Cref{IN.main}, $V_2(\rho_1')=(xy)$.
+Each ideal $I_{(a,b)}$ corresponding to a point in $V(f_2)\cap N$ is radical and thus contains $(xy)$, and, furthermore, in the limit as points $(a,b)$ in this component approach $0$, any ideal in the intersection of this component with $E$ must contain $xy$.
+Any ideal in the intersection of this component with $E$ must also contain $f_1$, $f_2$, and $f_3$ (see \cite[Cor.~9.6,\S10.1]{Ito-Nakamura:1999}).
+There is a unique ideal in the exceptional locus containing $f_1$, $f_2$, $f_3$, and $xy$, which corresponds to the module $V_2(\rho_1')=(xy)$ (see \Cref{AIsec} for explanation of notation).
 We identify this point in \Cref{prop.Dn}(e) as a fixed point of $A$ in $E$ that is contained in $E(\rho_1')$.

 We treat the remaining components separately for $m$ even or odd.

 Consider the case where $m$ is odd.
 The two components of the fixed locus of the $A$-action on $Y$ that intersect with $N\simeq \C^2\setminus \{(0,0)\}$ are $V(f_2)$ and $V(4f_2^m-f_1^2)$.